raspberrypi/documentation/faqs/README.md

 ### Can I power the Raspberry Pi from batteries as well as from a wall socket?

 Running the Raspberry Pi directly from batteries requires special care and can result in damaging or destroying your Raspberry Pi.
 If you consider yourself an advanced user, though, you could have a go.
-For example, four AA rechargeable batteries would provide 4.8V on a full charge.
+For example, four of the most common AA rechargeable batteries would provide 4.8V on a full charge.
 4.8V would technically be just within the range of tolerance for the Raspberry Pi, but the system would quickly become unstable as the batteries lost their full charge.
 Conversely, using four AA Alkaline (non-rechargeable) batteries will result in 6V.
 6V is outside the acceptable tolerance range and would potentially damage or, in the worst-case scenario, destroy your Raspberry Pi.
 It is possible to provide a steady 5V from batteries by using a buck and/or boost circuit, or by using a charger pack which is specifically designed to output a steady 5V from a couple of batteries; these devices are typically marketed as mobile phone emergency battery chargers.

 ### Is Power over Ethernet possible?

-If you own a 3B+, you can add the official Raspberry Pi PoE HAT.
-There are adapters that would split the voltage off the Ethernet line before connecting to the Pi, but they are relatively expensive and we do not recommend third-party PoE solutions; we've had many, many reports of unregulated voltage damaging users' hardware.
+Yes, if you own a 3B+, you can use the the official Raspberry Pi PoE HAT.
+For other models, there are adapters that would split the voltage off the Ethernet line before connecting to the Pi.
+However, we have not tested any of these, so cannot recommend any of these third-party PoE solutions.

 ### What voltage devices can I attach to the GPIO pins, and how much current can I pull?

 The GPIO pins are natively 3.3V, so 5V devices **MUST NOT** be attached directly without some sort of voltage conversion.
 The pins can provide up to 16mA current.
-See the [GPIO docs page](hardware/raspberrypi/gpio/README.md) for more information.
+See the [GPIO docs page](../hardware/raspberrypi/gpio/README.md) for more information.

 <a name="sd-cards"></a>